kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 - I do not want to use the freely available GPUs provided by Google and Kaggle for two reasons: I will be constrained in some manner and more importanlty my learning will be limited.
 At the end of the day, the idea of this project of mine was to learn a bit more about hardwares for DL.

 ## Some very high level questions
-This a list of question I had to answer myself before  spending my own money.
+This a list of questions I had to answer myself before  spending my own money.
+-  **Is this project going to make me bankrupt only by buying the component?** These references are difficult to compare as different prices mean different system, but this it is still good enough to get the right order of magniture.
+My conclusion is that with roughly a 3k GBP I should be able to get myself something.
+Here is a list with references of what I was able to gather from the internet:
+   - Ref #1 reports a total cost of ~ $1,800 CAD in 2017
--  Is this project going to make bankrupt either buying the hardware or running the machine?
+-  Is this project going to make me bankrupt when running the machine?
+How much is going to be my electricity bill?
--  Can I run the two major deep learning frameworks withouth getting stuck into a "sorry, this hardware is currently not supported!"
+-  Can I run the two major deep learning frameworks (TensorFlow and PyTorch) without getting stuck into a "sorry, this hardware is currently not supported!"
 -  How many CPUs and GPUs do I need?
 -  How many CPUs and GPUs can I afford?
 -  Can I buy some second hand components?